cbass2404/react-flask-todo-app/readme.md

 ## TODO:
 - Create Routes
-    - Create a todo
-    - Get all todos
     - Edit a sindle todo 'DONE property'
     - Delete a single todo
-- Create a database
-- Create Todo Class
 - Host the api on Heroku